Course Content

 null

-For instance, if you need to describe a hero's data in a game, you should use the null type for unknown or missing data.
-Imagine another program queries your program for the hero's name, but if the variable containing the name doesn't exist, it will result in an error.
-Using the null type indicates that the hero has no name and can be passed to another program as such.
+For instance, imagine you're working on a game where you need to describe a hero's data.
+In some cases, the hero's name might be unknown or missing.
+If the variable containing the hero's name doesn't exist, attempting to access it would result in an error.
+Using the null type allows you to indicate that the hero has no name and can be passed to another part of the program.

 Everything was clear?